open-telemetry/semantic-conventions/docs/database/mariadb.md

 **[2]:** If readily available.
 The collection name MAY be parsed from the query text, in which case it SHOULD be the first collection name found in the query.

 **[3]:** The current database may change during the lifetime of a connection, e.g. from executing `USE <database>`.

-Instrumentation SHOULD set `db.namespace` to the database name provided at connection time if it is unable to capture the current database name without causing an additional query to be executed (e.g. `SELECT DATABASE()`).
+If instrumentation is unable to capture the current database without causing an additional query to be executed (e.g. `SELECT DATABASE()`), then it is RECOMMENDED to set `db.namespace` to the database name provided at connection time instead of not capturing any value for `db.namespace`.

 Instrumentation SHOULD document if `db.namespace` only reflects the database name provided at connection time.

 For commands that switch the database, `db.namespace` SHOULD be set to the target database (even if the command fails).

 It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

 **[4]:** This SHOULD be the SQL command such as `SELECT`, `INSERT`, `UPDATE`, `CREATE`, `DROP`.